aclex/pytorch-ebuild/README.md

 EOF
 ```

-Of course, feel free to replace `aclex-pytorch` everywhere to anything sounding better to you.
 Then you just sync the changes (`emerge --sync`, `eix-sync` etc.) and merge the packages using the common utilities via e.g. `emerge`.

 What's inside
 --------